Milić Vukašinović: Personal life

-On 24 July 2018 his daughter, Maja Avdibegović, committed suicide by overdosing on illegal drugs.
+On 24 July 2018, Vukašinović's daughter Maja Avdibegović committed suicide by overdosing on illegal drugs.
 She was 35.

 Legacy

 "Doktor za rock and roll" was covered by Serbian punk rock band Direktori on their 1995 album Lesli se vraća kući (Leslie Come Home); five years later, Vukašinović appeared on Direktori album Evo vam ga (Here You Go) as a guest in the song "Smor grad" ("Boring City").
 "Doktor za rock and roll" was polled in 2001 as No. 95 on the Rock Express Top 100 Yugoslav Rock Songs of All Times.